-- 1. Check cubicles at each anchor bolt location (4 per cubicle) to make certain that they are in firm contact with floor or sill (whichever is used).
-If this condition does not exist add 4" x 4" steel shims adjacent to the anchor bolt location until firm contact is achieved.
-Shims are not furnished with switchgear (See Figure 15). - 2.
+- 1. The switchgear equipment represented was accurately aligned on level steel bed plates at the factory.
+This care insures proper operation and fit of mating parts.
+Supporting surfaces for the switchgear at each mounting bolt location must be level and in the same plane.
+There must not be any projection above this plane within the area covered by the switchgear cubicles.
+If customers floor or grouted sill channels do not meet this requirement it will be necessary to shim in the following manner.
+The four (4) anchor bolt locations in each cubicle must freely rest in firm contact with the mounting support surfaces.
+There must not be any projection or obstruction in other areas which may distort cubicle.
+Do not force cubicle into firm contact by drawing down mounting bolts as such drastic means will distort cubicles.
+Add 4" square shims adjacent to anchor bolts until firm contact is achieved.
+Check each bolt location, 4 per cubicle, and tighten bolts.
+(See Figure 15.) - 2.
 Tighten anchor bolts. - 3.
 Check group for plumb.
 The first breaker cubicle in from each end of every shipping group will have a plumb mark stamped on the floor plate.
 This mark is located inside the breaker drawout compartment and is represented by a center punch mark with a circle around it.
-Directly above this mark is a 5/32" dia. hole in the header of the breaker compartment, as illustrated in Figure 23.
+Directly above this mark is a .16" dia. hole in the header of the breaker compartment, as illustrated in Figure 23.
 Insert the plumb bob line through this hole toward the inside of the compartment, and tie off line with plumb bob hanging free.
-The point of the plumb bob must be within 1/8" of the factory installed plumb mark represented by the center punch.
+The point of the plumb bob must be within .12" of the factory installed plumb mark represented by the center punch.
 The circle around the punch has no meaning and is only an aid to locate the punch mark.
 All plumb readings should be taken with anchor bolts tight.
-If it is not within 1/8", it could be due either to unlevel sills or the cubicles being damaged in shipment.
+If it is not within .12", it could be due either to unlevel sills or the cubicles being damaged in shipment.
 Check first to insure that sills are level.
 If sills are not level, add 4"x 4" steel shims on top of sill, adjacent to the anchor bolts, as necessary to achieve a level floor in all cubicles and to insure that all cubicles are in firm contact with the foundation at each anchor point.
 Tighten the anchor bolts.
-If plumb bob point is still not within 1/8" after floor leveling, proceed to step No. 5 below.
+If plumb bob point is still not within .12" after floor leveling, proceed to step No. 5 below.